The COLIBRE project: cosmological hydrodynamical simulations of galaxy formation and evolution: Dependence on the implementation of AGN feedback

-Figs.~\ref{fig:hybrid} and \ref{fig:hybrid2} compare the fiducial (solid) and hybrid (dashed) AGN feedback simulations at m6 (orange) and m7 (red) resolution in volumes of 100 and 200~cMpc on a side, respectively.
+Figs.~\ref{fig:hybrid} and \ref{fig:hybrid2} compare the fiducial (solid) and hybrid (dashed) AGN feedback simulations at m5 (blue), m6 (orange), and m7 (red) resolution in volumes of 25, 100, and 200~cMpc on a side, respectively.
 The panels show the same observables as were presented for the fiducial model in Section~\ref{sec:obs} in the order in which they appeared in that section.
 The data points show the same observations as were plotted in the figures in Section~\ref{sec:obs}.
 To isolate the effects of the modelling of BHs and AGN feedback, the hybrid and fiducial AGN feedback simulations shown in these figures were started from the same initial conditions, which means that the latter use volumes smaller than presented in Section~\ref{sec:obs} for the same resolution.
-We do not show m5 resolution because L25m5h has not yet reached $z=0$.

 The differences in the predictions of the two AGN models are typically very small for the observables investigated here.
 Consequently, the level of agreement with the data is very similar for the two models.
+For L025m5 the differences are least significant, so we will focus on the larger volumes available at the lower resolutions.
 In the hybrid model BCG masses and half-mass radii are up to $\approx 0.15$~dex larger and smaller, respectively, but the differences are significantly smaller for m7 than for m6 resolution.
 The hybrid model predicts up to $\approx 0.2$~dex lower sSFRs for star-forming galaxies, and quenched fractions that are $\approx 20$ percentage points higher for both $M_*\sim 10^{9.5}\,\Msun$ at m7 resolution and $M_*\sim 10^{11.5}\,\Msun$ at m6 resolution, where the differences are largest.
 Consistent with these differences, the \ion{H}{i}, molecular and dust masses are somewhat smaller for hybrid AGN feedback.
 For the other $z=0$ observables the differences between the feedback models are smaller than the differences between the simulations of different resolution.
 The differences between hybrid and fiducial feedback generally have the same sign for both resolutions.

 The $z=0$ cosmic star formation rate density is $\approx 0.25$~dex lower for the hybrid model, consistent with its lower sSFRs and higher quenched fractions.
 Interestingly, the peak of the cosmic SFR density, which occurs at $z\approx 2-3$, is higher for hybrid AGN feedback, though only by $\approx 0.1-0.2$~dex.
 This suggests that for other observables the sign of the differences may also change going from low to high redshift.
 At $z<2$ the cosmic SFR density declines more steeply in the simulation using hybrid AGN feedback.
 The SFR density drops by a full order of magnitude between its peak and $z=0$ compared to a drop of $\approx 0.75$~dex for the fiducial simulations.